rahulgr8888/Java---Color-Picker/README.md

 The original piece of art is here - http://color.hailpixel.com/

-Mine isn't as awesome as this guy's, But I've only just started with Java.
+It isn't as awesome as this guy's, But I've only just started with Java.

 I've also added the full screen feature for Mac OS in it.
 (Sorry, but windows doesn't have it)